grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 - **TLS client authentication** - Toggle on to use client authentication.
 When enabled, add the `Server name`, `Client cert` and `Client key`.
 The server provides a certificate that is validated by the client to establish the server's trusted identity.
 The client key encrypts the data between client and server.

 - **With CA cert** - Authenticate with a CA certificate.
-Follow the instructions of th CA (Certificate Authority) to download the certificate file.
+Follow the instructions of the CA (Certificate Authority) to download the certificate file.

 - **Skip TLS verify** - Toggle on to bypass TLS certificate validation.